-Each year, up to $20,000 is awarded to undergraduate-led teams who aim to go BIG.
+Each year, up to $20,000 is awarded to engineering-led teams who aim to go BIG.
 Award amounts vary.

 The Baquerizo Innovation Grant (BIG) program seeks proposals for a new product or service that could have a highly positive and transformative impact on people’s lives.

 - Are open to undergraduate and graduate students

 - Last one year